Home » Self Care » Self Care-Torso » Self Care-Upper Back » Self-Care – Nagging Pain Inside The Bottom of the Shoulder Blade

 As much fun as it is to shop online and lean in, Sit up straight!

-Extended Laptop activities like Zoom conferences, doing finances, or writing blogs tend to create overstretch this muscle and aggravate it.
+Extended Laptop activities like Zoom conferences, doing finances, or writing blogs tend to overstretch this muscle and aggravate it.
 Instead, don’t spend prolonged periods of time leaning on your elbows; get up and move around!

 Additionally, anything that forces your shoulder blades back forcefully or for extended periods is a problem.
 Planks and push-ups are a problem when this muscle is weak, and you have trouble supporting your torso between your shoulder blades.